Yordan Alvarez Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in the league.
+- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have the fifth-ranked team ERA across all MLB pitching staffs (3.84).
+- The Guardians have a 3.87 team ERA that ranks sixth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 108 home runs (one per game), the second-fewest in baseball.
+- The Guardians surrender the second-fewest home runs in baseball (109 total, one per game).

-- The Guardians will send Syndergaard (1-4) to the mound to make his 13th start of the season.
-He is 1-4 with a 7.16 ERA and 38 strikeouts through 55 1/3 innings pitched.
+- The Guardians will send Williams (1-2) out to make his eighth start of the season.
+He is 1-2 with a 3.35 ERA and 31 strikeouts through 37 2/3 innings pitched.

-- The righty last appeared for the Los Angeles Dodgers on Wednesday, June 7, when he threw three innings against the Cincinnati Reds, allowing six earned runs while giving up seven hits.
+- In his last appearance on Wednesday, the righty went four scoreless innings against the Kansas City Royals while surrendering three hits.

-- The 30-year-old has put up an ERA of 7.16, with 6.2 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .313 against him.
+- The 24-year-old has an ERA of 3.35, with 7.4 strikeouts per nine innings, in seven games this season.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.